RDS-95/portfolio/README.md

 # GANs-MScThesis-SampleNotebook.pdf

 This is a sample jupyter notebook showing some of the work done on my MSc.
 Thesis project.
-It relates, in particular, to section 5.1 of the entire document.
+It relates, in particular, to section 5.1 in the PDF file.
 The complete project can also be found in this directory for more context and detail.

 # GANs-MScThesis.pdf